 Who is at the Forefront of this New Trend?

-Also, let’s not forget POTLOC (the company behind this article), which provides the rigorous analysis and methodologies of traditional consumer research firms yet uses social media networks to conduct their surveys.
-The platform enable clients to target consumers within a specific catchment area, leveraging the geo targeting options of social media ads platforms.
+Also, let’s not forget Potloc (the company behind this article), which provides the rigorous analysis and methodologies of traditional consumer research firms yet uses social media networks to conduct their surveys.
+The platform enables clients to target consumers within a specific catchment area, leveraging the geo-targeting options of social media ad platforms.
 Furthermore, their surveys can be conducted on a national level or focused on a 1km radius depending on the retailer’s needs.

 Overall, social media surveys come with great advantages due to their efficiency and low cost.
 They could well become your secret engagement weapon, especially if your business targets young, affluent consumers.